is a 1973 Paramount

 - Little Miss Con Artist: Addie, who is very talented in the field.

-- Little Miss Snarker: Addie is not a sweet-talking, always-smiling child.
+- Little Miss Snarker/Mouthy Kid: Addie is not a sweet-talking, always-smiling child.

 - Pragmatic Adaptation: several changes were made from the book to the movie (including moving the setting from the south to Kansas)